Score-Inc/AnimeGamePatch/README.md

 For who have Android 8 or crash issue can try use this Patch.<br />
 This Patch using [apk-mitm](https://github.com/shroudedcode/apk-mitm)

-# Still doing testing.
-So you will get error

 ## Download File
 Download Termux from [F-Droid](https://f-droid.org/repo/com.termux_118.apk) <br />
 Download Anime Game Patch from [Release](https://github.com/ElaXan/AnimeGamePatch/releases) (Outdated!) <br />